vip-v2a/shortener/README.md

-# Bitly url shortener
+# Bitly URL shortener

 Project has 2 features:
-- generates bitlink from typed url
+- generates bitlink from typed URL.
-- shows count of clicks from typed bitlink
+- shows count of clicks from typed bitlink.

 ### How to install